 To ensure the best viewing quality, it’s recommended that you collimate it every time you use it.
 However, this may be overkill, but you should be collimating it every time you’ve moved and transported it.
 Without collimation, you may not be able to achieve focus.
 Due to its reflector style design, the optics are rather easy to come out of alignment.

-The Zhumell Z12 Dobsonian is excellent value for the money.
+In my opinion the Zhumell Z12 Dobsonian telescope is excellent value for the money.
 Just because you’re paying less, it doesn’t mean you’re getting “less” in quality or even in accessories with this package.
 The mechanics and optical quality are top-notch and you’ll be able to discover and study more than you could ever had with a smaller scope.
-However, the compromise is ease of portability and size.
+However, I think the compromise is ease of portability and size.